shaohao/config.d/docs/source/configuration/reference.rst

     :ref:`display <config-themes-seg-display>`.

-    Key :ref:`args <config-themes-seg-args>` (only for function and segments_list segments) is handled specially: unlike other values it is merged with all other values, except that a single ``{module}.{function}`` key if found prevents merging all ``{function}`` values.
+    Key :ref:`args <config-themes-seg-args>` (only for function and segment_list segments) is handled specially: unlike other values it is merged with all other values, except that a single ``{module}.{function}`` key if found prevents merging all ``{function}`` values.